ranocha/SummationByPartsOperators.jl/README.md

 where `D` can be a (periodic, Fourier, Legendre, SBP FD) derivative operator.
 Use `?dissipation_operator` for more details.

+### Continuous and discontinuous Galerkin methods

+SBP operators on bounded domains can be coupled continuously or discontinuously to obtain CG//DG-type methods.
+You need to create an appropriate `mesh` and a basic operator `D` that should be used on each element.
+Then, global CG/DG operators are constructed lazily/matrix-free by calling `couple_continuosly(D, mesh)` or `couple_discontinuosly(D, mesh, coupling::Union{Val{:plus}, Val{:central}, Val{:minus}}=Val(:central))`.
+Choosing `coupling=Val(:central)` yields a classical SBP operator; the other two `coupling` types result in upwind SBP operators.
+Currently, only uniform meshes

+- `UniformMesh1D(xmin::Real, xmax::Real, Nx::Integer)`
+- `UniformPeriodicMesh1D(xmin::Real, xmax::Real, Nx::Integer)`

+are implemented.

 ### Conversion to other forms